 2. What are the common symptoms of PCOS?
-These are: ovarian cysts, weight gain, irregular periods, heavy periods, painful periods, severe acne, bloating, excess facial and bodily hair, male pattern hair loss, infertility, anxiety, depression, and insulin resistance.
+These are: ovarian cysts, weight gain, irregular periods, heavy periods, painful periods, severe acne, bloating, excess facial and bodily hair, male pattern hair loss even on females, infertility, anxiety, depression, and insulin resistance.

 3. What leads to weight gain amongst people suffering from PCOS?
 Insulin resistance.
 Carbohydrates are digested into glucose and absorbed from blood into cells by the action of insulin.
 Being insulin resistant means that your cells are not responding to insulin so the glucose remains in circulation and is eventually stored as fat in the adipose tissue.
 Because your cells didn't get glucose, they can't make energy like they usually do so you'll feel hungry more often and you'll crave sugars.
 You'll also feel lightheaded more often.
 You'll also be predisposed to obesity and diabetes.